-- 1. I hereby confirm receipt of your letter in reference dated November 23, 2014, concerning the objection of the family of G Abu Jamal (ID No. ) (hereinafter: the terrorist), to the intent to seize and demolish the apartment located on the ground floor, which is also the top floor on the northeast side of a building in the Jabal al-Mukabber neighborhood in East Jerusalem (coordinates: 712339.3515001), used by the terrorist as a residence.
+- I hereby confirm receipt of your letter in reference dated November 23, 2014, concerning the objection of the family of U Abu Jamal (ID No. \\\\\) (hereinafter: the terrorist), to the intent to seize and demolish the apartment located in the Jabal al-Mukabber neighborhood in East Jerusalem (coordinates: 715315.3515039, as detailed in the plan attached to the Order), used by the terrorist as a residence.
 The objection has been presented to the IDF GOC Home Front Command and I hereby present you with his decision in the matter. - 2.
 We begin by saying that having reviewed the arguments presented in your captioned letter, the GOC Home Front Command decided to reject your clients' objection.
 We specify the Commander's position regarding the arguments made in your letter.